 Also, the date you file a complaint matters for at least two reasons.
 First, a statute of limitations could bar your case if the complaint is filed late.
 Second, filing a complaint starts the service clock as you usually have 30-60 days to serve a filed complaint on the defendants or you could face dismissal.

 In addition, if a case implicates a nursing home contract, the agreement could have language limiting liability or requiring arbitration.
 These contract provisions may not have been obvious when the agreement was signed and, because of that, may not be enforceable.
 However, if such provisions are at play in your case, you could find yourself litigating these issues before you even get to the merits of your case.

 As you can see, there are many considerations that go into filing a nursing home lawsuit.
 That's why it's critical to review any case with a legal professional before proceeding.
 There are attorneys that specialize in nursing home abuse who could help you determine your next steps.
-You can get matched with one today and learn more with a free case review at no obligation.
+Get matched with an attorney near you today to have the merits of your case reviewed by a professional.

 Contact a qualified personal injury attorney to make sure your rights are protected.